 *** The information provided here is coming from my clinical and personal experience.
 It is not medical advice.
 Check with your doctor directly if you are having immune symptoms or seeking medical advice.

-Sarah Kruse practices at Embrace Ayurveda, primarily online and occasionally within Tilia Natural Health in Seattle.
+Sarah Kruse practices at Embrace Ayurveda, online and in person in cannon Beach, Oregon.

 Learn more about Ayurveda at: EMBRACE-AYURVEDA.COM